BNXT League Coach of the Year

 The BNXT League Coach of the Year award is given annually at the end of the regular season of the BNXT League, which is the highest professional basketball league in Belgium and the Netherlands.
 This award is given to the coach who has achieved the most outstanding results with the talent at his disposal.
 This award will be given to both a Belgian and a Dutch coach.

 The current award, given by the BNXT League, began when the BNTX League started (with the 2021–22 season).

+Beginning with the 2024–25 season, only one coach of the year have been announced each year instead of two separate coaches from both countries.